wadetb/shellspace/Docs/VR.md

 + Test performance of double (vs triple) buffer.
   (This may require stddev profiling info over a long period of time, maybe just do a strict CSV dump mode, could even use a file)

+# Misc

++ Fix the autoexec bug - issue is that command.cpp tries to execute the command before the thread creates the widget, so the widget isn't found.
+  Could have a "wait vnc0" command that just cycles command.cpp though frames until vnc0 is created?
+Or a way to queue messages for not-yet-created widgets/plugins?

 # Files